 When a licence expires (the oldest licences (1st round) expire in 2010), if no action is taken, companies will no longer be able to extract oil from fields in that (expired) licence area.
 DECC will, on expiry of the licence, extend the term of the licence (but only in respect of producing fields) for each field until such time as the company ceases production of oil from it.
 When the last such field on a licence ceases production, the licence itself will expire.
 However in such a case the decommissioning work on the field assets would still need to be carried out.
 Without being a licensee (see below) a company would no longer be a ‘participator’ (see definition below) and therefore no longer within the scope of PRT.
 In particular it would not be eligible for relief on its decommissioning costs.
 The definition of participator at OTA75\S12 was therefore extended to include companies that ceased to be licensees by reason of the expiry of a licence.

+Top of page

 Licensee

 ‘Licensee’ is defined in OTA75\S12.
 Most licensees qualify under the (a) definition, being persons who are entitled to the benefit of the licence.
 A person may however be a licensee under the (b) definition - having rights under an agreement which is approved by the Board and certified by the Secretary of State as conferring the same or similar rights as those of a licence.
 This may include persons with interests other than direct interests (e.g. the holders of sub-licences acquired as a result of a farm-in or similar arrangement).
 It does not, however confer on LB Oil & Gas alone the right to impose licensee status.

+Top of page

 Oil

 Oil is given a wide meaning by OTA75\S1(1).
 It includes all substances won or capable of being won under the authority of a petroleum production licence.
 Oil, natural gas liquids and gas are therefore all ‘oil’ for the purposes of PRT.

+Top of page

 Participator

 DECC (formerly the Department of Trade and Industry) is responsible for issuing production licences.
 The licence covers an area or areas known as a block.
 Normally a field is situated within one or perhaps two adjacent blocks.
 A company can either receive a 100% interest in a licence or it can be awarded a smaller percentage share in the licence with the remainder going to other companies.
 For tax purposes a licensee is known as a participator.
 Participator is defined in OTA75\S12(1).
 Generally, for PRT purposes a participator in a field for a chargeable period is any person who is or was: